deanturpin/modern/readme.md

 #include <optional>
 #include <vector>

+// Auto types
+//
+// OK, so all functions must be declared like this...

 auto main() -> int
 {

-  // ------------------
-  // Auto types
-  // ------------------

-  // Type inference is a game changer.
+  // Now I have your attention... but really type inference is a game changer.
 You can simplify complicated types with auto.
+But it
-But it is a balance of convenience over
+  // is a balance of convenience over readability. auto x1 = 5u;
-  // readability.
-  auto x1 = 5u;
   auto x2{0.0};
   auto str{"blah"};